gridlang/grid/docs/src/scope.md

 - Variables in outer scopes are not accessible from inner scopes
 - Variables can be passed into function scopes as arguments, or operator scopes as captures

-The key concept here is that scopes are pure, they cannot have side-effects, because they cannot directly access variables from other scopes, and variables passed into them are pass-by-value.
+The key concept here is that scopes are pure.
+They cannot have side-effects because they cannot directly access variables from other scopes, and variables passed into them are pass-by-value.

 ## Blocks